CoreRobotics/CoreRobotics/README.md

 - Method arguments should utilize the `i_` prefix to indicate an input argument, e.g.: `i_transferFunction`, and the `o_` prefix to indicate an output argument, e.g.: `o_transferFunction`
 - Pass input arguments by reference and output arguments by pointer, e.g.: `CRClass::solveProblem(double& i_argIn, double* o_argOut)`.
 Use discretion when making an exception.
 - When a method returns only one output, use the return, e.g.: `double getProperty(void)`.
 If the method has more than one output, pass by function argument, e.g.: `void getProperties(double* o_propOne, double* o_propTwo)`, and reserve the return for indicating a result.
-- If a result is returned, use the `CoreRobotics::CRResult` enumerator (contained in `CoreRobotics::CRCore`).
+- If a result is returned, use the `CoreRobotics::CRResult` enumerator (contained in `CoreRobotics::CRTypes`).

 ## Git commands for reference: